scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 ### Fund Your P-Chain Address

-As mentioned before, in order validate the Default Subnet, you need to stake some AVAX tokens.
+As mentioned before, in order validate the Primary Network, you need to stake some AVAX tokens.
 Right now, your P-Chain address has no AVAX.
 AVAX tokens are transferrable between the X-Chain (where you sent funds with the faucet) and the P-Chain.
 Let's send some AVAX to your P-Chain address from the X-Chain.